evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 40 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/fisker/ocean/ocean_extreme/charging_1_st.jpg" title="Fisker Ocean Extreme" width="3000" height="2250"  >}}